Çerkes Ethem: Kuva-yi Seyyare

 The Kuvâ-yi Seyyâre was a force of Islamic socialist Circassian and Abkhazian volunteers, led by Ethem the Circassian against the allied invasion forces during the Turkish War of Independence.
 The group saw themselves as a force to fight against "those who caused disturbance to the greater good of Anatolia".
 The forces were a branch of the Kuva-yi Milliye, and played a big role in significantly slowing down the Greek army during the Greco-Turkish War (1919–1922).

 Death and burial

 Ethem Bey died on 21 September 1948 near River Jordan in Amman, Jordan.
-He was buried in the Circassian Cemetery.
+He was buried in the Islamic cemetery, before his death he requested for his grave to be unmarked, he was buried next to the wall of the cemetery.

 Remembrance in literature

 In her 1928 work The Turkish Ordeal, the leading Ottoman female novelist and nationalist Halide Edib Adıvar mentions the first time she saw Ethem the Circassian and how respected he was by Mustafa Kemal Atatürk in addition to describing Ethem Bey's physical appearance in a very positive way.